andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 4. Any documentation updates

+Want a video explanation?
+Check out [GitHub Crash Course: Is There Such Thing as Too Many Commits?](https://youtu.be/fN5Yq_pVl5w)!

 ### Can I "Commit" too often?

 No!
 One of the reasons that we're requiring pull requests in this repository is that we use a tool called "Squash and Merge", which means that no matter how many commits you make internally, there is only one that moves into the `main` branch.